divnix/std/docs/explain/why-nix.md

 In configuration management, you have a choice: data vs. language.

-On stackoverflow, you'll be tought the "data" stance, because it's simple.
+On stackoverflow, you'll be taught the "data" stance, because it's simple.

 And all of a sudden you hit reality.
 Outside of a "lab" environment, you suddenly need to manage a varying degree of complexity.